Table of Contents

 - Buy-Here-Pay-Here: A dealership that caters to subprime customers and often finances the vehicles they sell, typically at high interest rates.

-- Buyback Event: A event put on by a promotional company that drives above normal traffic to dealers showrooms, while attempting to purchase used cars at large volume.
+- Buyback Event: An event put on by a promotional company that drives above normal traffic to dealers showrooms, while attempting to purchase used cars at large volume.

-- Buyback Promotion: When a event is hosted by a dealer advertising to consumers about the need to purchase additional inventory.
+- Buyback Promotion: When an event is hosted by a dealer advertising to consumers about the need to purchase additional inventory.
 Those opportunities are converted to sales opportunities.

 - Buyer’s Remorse: Regret or anxiety after purchasing a vehicle.